etony/AlbumShow/README.md

 # AlbumShow
-A web application based on python/flask for image display
+A web application based on python/flask for images display.